jasonwoodard/rustbelt/docs/atlas/atlas-user-guide.md

 - **Value (V):** how good the “haul” felt (1–5).
 - **Yield (Y):** how fast you found buy-worthy items, adjusted for time (1–5).

+> Looking for the newest CLI and artifact updates?
+Read the [Atlas v0.2 release notes](releases/v0.2.md).

 You can keep V and Y separate, or press a button to combine them into one number for routing.

 ---